YusukeIwaki/playwright-ruby-client/documentation/docs/article/guides/playwright_on_alpine_linux.md

 ### Server code

-With the [official Docker image](https://hub.docker.com/_/microsoft-playwright) or in the local development environment with Node.js, just execute `npx playwright install && npx playwright run-server $PORT`. (`$PORT` is a port number of the server)
+With the [official Docker image](https://hub.docker.com/_/microsoft-playwright) or in the local development environment with Node.js, just execute `npx playwright install && npx playwright run-server --port $PORT --path /ws`. (`$PORT` is a port number of the server)

 If custom Docker image is preferred, build it as follows: